vivek-nexus/transcriptonic/README.md

 <br />

 # Installing unpacked extension
+This method works for both Chrome and Firefox browsers.

 1. Download the unpacked extension zip file from GitHub using this [link](https://raw.githubusercontent.com/vivek-nexus/transcriptonic/refs/heads/main/extension-unpacked.zip)

+## For Chrome:
 2. Open `chrome://extensions` in a new Chrome tab
 3. Enable "Developer mode" from top right corner
 4. Drag and drop the unpacked extension zip file to complete the installation process
 5. If drag and drop of zip file does not work, unzip the file.
 Click on "Load unpacked" in chrome extensions page and select the `extension-unpacked` folder to complete the installation process.

+## For Firefox:
+2. Open `about:debugging` in a new Firefox tab
+3. Click "This Firefox" in the left sidebar
+4. Click "Load Temporary Add-on"
+5. Unzip the downloaded file and navigate to the `extension-unpacked` folder
+6. **Important:** Select specifically the `manifest-firefox.json` file (NOT `manifest.json`)

-6. Remove unpacked extension when no longer needed.
-Your meeting data of unpacked extension and extension installed from Chrome Store, are stored separately.
+**Note:** Remove unpacked extension when no longer needed.
+Your meeting data of unpacked extension and extension installed from official stores are stored separately.

 <br />
 <br />